Death Penalty: Yes

 The North Carolina Innocence Inquiry Commission is the first of its kind in the nation.
 The Commission was created by the North Carolina General Assembly in 2006 and began operating in 2007.
 Since then, the Commission has reviewed hundreds of innocence claims and conducted multiple hearings.
 On February 17, 2010, Gregory Taylor was the first person to be exonerated by this unique process.
 Mr. Taylor was declared innocent by a panel of three judges after serving 17 years for a murder that he did not commit.

-Many thanks to the North Carolina Coalition for a Moratorium for their contributions to this page.
+Many thanks to the North Carolina Coalition for Alternatives to the Death Penalty for their contributions to this page.